IceBerge421/markdown-cv/index.md

 **University of Alberta (2024-2025)**

 **Interactive Storytelling for the Digital Humanities**
-- *A graduate-level interdisciplinary course combining media theory and hands-on technical workshosp to guide students through the design and development of original digital humanist media works.
+- *A graduate-level interdisciplinary course combining media theory and hands-on technical workshops to guide students through the design and development of original digital humanist media works.
 Course content explored digital and combinatory poetics, interactive fiction, digital and analog games, visual novels, and social media programs.*

 **Trans & Queer Game Design** [Cross-listed course between Media & Tech Studies, Women's and Gender Studies, and Computer Science]

 - *Advanced special topics course on the theory and practice of trans and queer interactive media art.
-Spanning videogames, interactive exhibitions, and physical computing, this course prompted studnets to design personal, theoretically motivated game projects and subsequently showcase these projects at an exhibition alongside an alternative controler or haptic experience that they designed.*
+Spanning videogames, interactive exhibitions, and physical computing, this course prompted students to design personal, theoretically motivated game projects and subsequently showcase these projects at an exhibition alongside an alternative controller or haptic experience that they designed.*

 **Understanding Videogames**